tag1consulting/goose/README.md

 The `--users`, `--hatch-rate`, `--host`, and `--run-time` options must be set on the manager.
 Workers inheret these options from the manager.

+The `--throttle-requests` option must be configured on each worker, and can be set to a different value on each worker if desired.

 ### Technical Details

 Goose uses [`nng`](https://docs.rs/nng/) to send network messages between